aha-app/aha-services/docs/jira_connect.md

 1. Log into your JIRA On-demand instance.
 Under _Administration_ -> _Add-ons_ use the _Find new add-ons_ screen to find the _Aha!
 Product Roadmaps_ add-on and install it.
 2. Click on the _Configure_ button to configure the _Aha!
 Product Roadmaps_ add-on.
 3. Enter the sub-domain of your Aha! instance and save.
 4. Create a new custom field in your JIRA instance.
 The custom field must be a URL type and be named exactly "Aha!
 Reference".
 Aha! will use this field to store the link back to the related feature for each issue.
+The field should be added to the default screen.
 5. Log into Aha! and find the _Account settings_ -> _Integrations_ -> _JIRA via Connect_ page for the product you want to integrate with JIRA.
 6. Click on the _Create integration_ button below.
 7. Click the _Test connection_ button to verify that the add-on was installed correctly and load the configuration from JIRA.